 - Confectioner's sugar - Also known as powdered sugar or icing sugar.
 Melts easily into the other ingredients, creating a smooth texture.
 I don't recommend using anything other than confectioner's sugar for this frosting.

-- I highly recommend using a cookie scoop to portion your dough (here's the one we use: OXO medium cookie scoop).
+Portioning dough - Use a cookie scoop to portion your dough (here's the one I use: OXO medium cookie scoop).
 This dough is fairly sticky and can't be rolled by hand.

-- If you don't have a cookie scoop, use two metal spoons and carefully portion out about 1.5 tablespoons of dough into small rounds on your cookie sheet.
-However your dough is shaped on the baking sheet is how it will look when baked.
-If you'd like perfectly round cookies, take care to shape your dough into rounded mounds.
+Don't have a cookie scoop? - If you don't have a cookie scoop, use two metal spoons and carefully portion out about 1.5 tablespoons of dough into small rounds on your cookie sheet.

-- Use a kitchen scale, if you have one.
-I highly recommend measuring your ingredients by weight for best accuracy (to see measurements by weight, click 'Metric' in the recipe card').
+Use a kitchen scale - Measure your ingredients by weight for best accuracy (they're listed in parentheses in the recipe card).
 The most common mistake I see in baking is the improper measuring of dry ingredients, like flour.
-If you're scooping flour with the measuring cup, you may be adding up to 25% extra flour to your recipe without realizing it.
-Extra flour will make your cookies dry, crumbly, and dense.
+Scooping with a measuring cup compacts the flour into the cup, adding up to 25% extra flour to your recipe without realizing it.
+Extra flour will make your cookies dry, crumbly, dense, and bland.

 📖 Recipe